nickreyntjens/500_fps_raspberry_pi_global_shutter_cam/README.md

 A 7.5 diameter mems from www.mirrorcletech.com, can move a beam 1 mm @ 1 meter in 0.3 ms. So the beam can track an object moving at 12 km/h at one meter.
 It likely can track faster objects at 2 meter and so on. https://www.youtube.com/watch?v=yGcTAi7U9hw

 An energy calculator app will likely also be built, but to give you a sence of this, one solar panel can keep one drone in the air, and the energy to shoot an insect is negligable to the energy required to fly.

+A companion project to this project is the making or a large movable mirror, that can be moved with servos and hopefully has a latency of around 3 ms.

 ## References